pybites/pybites.github.io-source/content/immutable-types.md

 Not 100% immutable.
 Just something to be wary of.

+---

+**Update**: somebody on FB added something interesting to be aware of:

+> The example about list being an element of a tuple is right - on the surface.
+It is perfectly in line with tuple immutability notion.
+Tuple holds a reference to a list - so that list may be modified, but cannot be replaced by another list.
+Yes, tuple can hold a reference to a mutable - it does not contradict the notion of its immutability.

+Researching a bit more, I stumbled upon Luciano Ramalho's ["Python tuples: immutable but potentially changing" article](http://radar.oreilly.com/2014/10/python-tuples-immutable-but-potentially-changing.html) which is an interesting read in this context:

+> What is immutable is the physical content of a tuple, consisting of the object references only.
+The value of the list referenced by dum[1] changed, but the referenced object id is still the same.
+A tuple has no way of preventing changes to the values of its items, which are independent objects and may be reached through references outside of the tuple, like the skills name we used earlier.
+Lists and other mutable objects inside tuples may change, but their ids will always be the same.

+---

 ## React & functional programming

 Huh?
 Yes, let's move onto JS for a bit.
 If you want to learn more about the paradigms of immutability and functional programming it's interesting [to look at React](https://blog.logrocket.com/immutability-in-react-ebe55253a1cc):